Diplomatic missions

 Website: www.mfa.bg/embassies/poland

-Consular district: The territory of Poland, Latvia and Lithuania
+Consular office with consular district in the territories of Poland, Latvia and Lithuania

 Address: Al. Ujazdowskie 33/35, 00-540 Warszawa, Poland